mohit065/rlmon/README.md

 ## Overview

-This project aims to implement, train and evaluate a reinforcement learning agent to play Pokemon battles on the Pokemon Showdown battle simulator.
-We first formulate a Pokemon battle as a *Markov Decision Process* (MDP), then train the agent to learn the optimal policy at each state via Deep Q-Learning, and evaluate its performance against a set of standard opponents.
+This project aims to implement, train and evaluate a reinforcement learning agent to play Pokémon battles on the Pokémon Showdown battle simulator.
+We first formulate a Pokémon battle as a *Markov Decision Process* (MDP), then train the agent to learn the optimal policy at each state via Deep Q-Learning, and evaluate its performance against a set of standard opponents.

 ---

 ## Setting the Game

-A Pokemon battle between a player and an opponent is a turn-based game where both sides have 6 pokemon each.
-At any point of time, exactly one pokemon from each side is *active* i.e. out for battle.
-At each turn, both the player and the opponent can either use their active pokemon to make a move, or switch out their active pokemon.
-The objective of the game is to defeat all 6 of the opponent's pokemon first.
+A Pokémon battle between a player and an opponent is a turn-based game where both sides have 6 Pokémon each.
+At any point of time, exactly one Pokémon from each side is *active* i.e. out for battle.
+At each turn, both the player and the opponent can either use their active Pokémon to make a move, or switch out their active Pokémon.
+The objective of the game is to defeat all 6 of the opponent's Pokémon first.

-Each pokemon has a number of statistics associated with it:
+Each Pokémon has a number of statistics associated with it:

-- Type: Each pokemon can have one or two types.
+- Type: Each Pokémon can have one or two types.
-- Status Conditions: During the course of the battle, a pokemon can get afflicted with one of several possible status conditions (sleep, paralysis, burn, frost, poison), each of which has different effects on the other statistics of the pokemon.
+- Status Conditions: During the course of the battle, a Pokémon can get afflicted with one of several possible status conditions (sleep, paralysis, burn, frost, poison), each of which has different effects on the other statistics of the Pokémon.
-- Moves: Each pokemon has a set of 4 moves, each of which have their own statistics:
+- Moves: Each Pokémon has a set of 4 moves, each of which have their own statistics:

   - Base Power: The damaging power of a move.
-Moves with higher base power will cause higher damage to the opponent pokemon.
+Moves with higher base power will cause higher damage to the opponent Pokémon.
   - Accuracy: The chance of a move hitting the opponent.
   - Move category: Moves are categorized as physical, special and status.
   - Priority: Some moves with higher priority always go first.
-  - Type: Each move has exactly one type, chosen from the set of pokemon types.
-Moves with types matching the pokemon playing that move get an increase in base power.
-Moves of a certain type may have higher effect / lower effect / no effect on pokemon of a certain type, which is computed using a type matchup table.
+  - Type: Each move has exactly one type, chosen from the set of Pokémon types.
+Moves with types matching the Pokémon playing that move get an increase in base power.
+Moves of a certain type may have higher effect / lower effect / no effect on Pokémon of a certain type, which is computed using a type matchup table.
   - PP: The number of times you can use a single move
-  - Secondary effect: Some moves may have a secondary effect like increasing the stats of the active pokemon or inflicting a status condition on the opponent.
+  - Secondary effect: Some moves may have a secondary effect like increasing the stats of the active Pokémon or inflicting a status condition on the opponent.

-- HP: The hit-points of a pokemon.
-A damaging move will reduce the hit-points, and the pokemon is defeated when the HP falls to zero.
+- HP: The hit-points of a Pokémon.
+A damaging move will reduce the hit-points, and the Pokémon is defeated when the HP falls to zero.
-- Atk / SpAtk: The attacking power of a pokemon, which influences the base power of its moves.
+- Atk / SpAtk: The attacking power of a Pokémon, which influences the base power of its moves.
-- Def / SpDef: The defensive power of a pokemon which influences how much HP it loses when hit by moves.
+- Def / SpDef: The defensive power of a Pokémon which influences how much HP it loses when hit by moves.
-- Speed: A pokemon's speed.
-Moves of faster pokemon will go first.
+- Speed: A Pokémon's speed.
+Moves of faster Pokémon will go first.
-- Abilities, Items, Natures: Each pokemon has an ability and a nature, and can hold an item.
+- Abilities, Items, Natures: Each Pokémon has an ability and a nature, and can hold an item.
 These may boost one of its stats, reduce those of the opponent etc.

-Note: To reduce complexity and focus on the core problem, we have ignored some functionalities like weather conditions, secondary status conditions like confusion/infatuation/flinching, single type pokemon, complex moves, items and abilities, IVs.
-Also, the battle format used is gen4anythinggoes, which automatically discards Mega Evolutions, Z-Moves, Dynamax/Galarian Pokemon, and Terrastalize.
-This ensures consistency and simplicity while keeping the core philosophy of a pokemon battle intact.
+Note: To reduce complexity and avoid errors, we have ignored some functionalities like weather conditions, secondary status conditions like confusion/infatuation/flinching, single type Pokémon, complex moves, items and abilities, IVs.
+Also, the battle format used is *gen4anythinggoes*, which automatically discards Mega Evolutions, Z-Moves, Dynamax/Galarian Pokémon, and Terrastalize.
+This ensures consistency and simplicity while keeping the core philosophy of a Pokémon battle intact.

-We created 6 balanced teams of 6 dual-type pokemon each, with every pokemon having an item (Leftovers), an ability, a nature, EVs to boost stats, and a set of 4 moves.
+We created 6 teams of 6 dual-type Pokémon each, with every Pokémon having an item, an ability, a nature, EVs to boost stats, and a set of 4 moves.
+The first four teams are of similar strength, with the 5th team being slightly stronger and the 6th being slightly weaker.

 ---